 What types of Dental crown materials are available?

-- Metals used in crowns include gold, palladium, nickel or chromium.
+- Metals used in crowns include gold, palladium, nickel, or chromium.
 Metal crowns rarely chip or break, last the longest in terms of wear down, and only require a small amount of tooth to be removed.
 They can also withstand biting and chewing forces.
 The metallic color is the main drawback.
 Metal crowns are a good choice for out-of-sight molars.

 - Porcelain-fused-to-metal dental crowns can be matched to the color of the teeth beside them.
 They have a more natural tooth color.
 However, sometimes the metal under the crown’s porcelain cap shows through as a dark line.
 Other drawbacks are that the crown’s porcelain portion can chip or break off and there is more wearing down of the teeth opposite them in the mouth.
-(The top and bottom tooth that come into contact when the mouth is closed.)
+(The top and bottom tooth that comes into contact when the mouth is closed.)
 These crowns can be a good choice for front or back teeth.

 - All-resin dental crowns are less expensive than other crown types.
 However, they wear down over time and are more likely to break than porcelain-fused-to-metal crowns.

 - All-ceramic or all-porcelain dental crowns provide the best natural color match than any other crown type.
-They are also a good choice for people with metal allergies.
+They are also a good choice for people with mental allergies.
 However, they are not as strong as porcelain-fused-to-metal crowns.
 They also may wear down the teeth opposite them in the mouth a little more than metal or resin crowns.
 All-ceramic crowns are a good choice for front teeth.

 - Pressed ceramic crowns have a hard inner core.
 They replace the metal liner that is used in the all-ceramic crown-making process.
 Pressed ceramic crowns are capped with porcelain, which provides the best natural color match.
 They are also more long-lasting than an all-porcelain crown.

-San Diego Smile Center
+San Diego Smile Center – Dental Implant San Diego

 10737 Camino Ruiz #120 San Diego, CA 92126